-This standard governs the minimum allowable spacing between connections (e.g. streets and private driveways) on various classifications of streets.
+This standard governs the minimum allowable spacing between connections (e.g. side-streets and private driveways) on various classifications of streets.
 Access points introduce conflicts and friction into the traffic stream.
 Each conflict point increases the crash opportunity and exposure along a corridor.
 Each friction point reduces the corridor capacity to efficiently move traffic.
-Vehicles entering and leaving the main roadway often slow the through traffic, and the difference in speeds between through and turning traffic increases crash potential.
-The many proven benefits of managed access can be read in more detail from various Transportation Research Board references, papers, reports and studies as well as multiple documents published by AASHTO, including A Policy on Geometric Design of Highways and Streets.
+Vehicles entering and leaving the main roadway often slow the through traffic, and the difference in speeds between through and turning traffic increases accident-crash potential.
+As stated in the The many proven benefits of managed access can be read in more detail from various Transportation Research Board references, papers, reports and studies as well as multiple documents published by -AASHTO, including A Policy on Geometric Design of Highways and Streets.5 "Driveways are, in effect, at-grade intersections....
+The number of accidents is disproportionately higher at driveways than at other intersections; thus their design and location merit special consideration."

 The professional consensus is that increasing the spacing between access points improves arterial flow and safety by reducing the number of conflicts per mile, by providing greater distance to anticipate and recover from turning maneuvers, and by providing opportunities for use of turn lanes.
-Many studies have shown that driveway spacing is one of the key factors that influence crash frequency.
+Many studies have shown that driveway spacing is one of the key factors that influence accidentscrash frequency.